-To motivate, let's consider a logistic regression problem, where x{ij} are binary, and many of them are zero.
-E.g., classifying whether a given movie review is positive or negative:
+To motivate, let's consider a logistic regression problem, where $x{ij}$ are binary, and many of them are zero.
+For example, classifying if a given movie review is positive or negative:

 Piece of subtle art.
 Maybe a masterpiece.
 Doubtlessly a special story about the ambiguity of existence.